nent/nent/packages/core/src/components/n-app/readme.md

 # N-APP

-This component enables application installation features for progressive web applications.
+This element enables application installation features for progressive web applications.

 It also handles event/action delegation between the HTML DOM and NENT bus.

-Additionally, this element is required to add external components that need to be activated using actions.
+Additionally, this element is required to add external elements that need to be activated using actions.

 ## Element Description